VaibhavAjayGupta/ohlc/README.md

  4. webSocketServer maintains the list of subscribed clients and publish the response in realtime as received from the generateChartData.
  5. OHLC data is sent on Every trade.

+<b>Note : </b>
+  1. You won't see any data after subscribing to a particular stock because as soon as the node server is started it's done reading all the data from file and all the data is pushed to the already exisiting clients.
+As there is no new data pushed to the websocket there is no data recieved by the client.
-Note : TS2 TimeStamp conversion - first 16 digits are the seconds, and the last 9 are nanoseconds.
+  2. TS2 TimeStamp conversion - first 16 digits are the seconds, and the last 9 are nanoseconds.